 We call for the development of production capacity and distribution of the vaccines to include the poorer countries of the globe.

-At the same time, we are actively involved in a health campaign for the population of the Amazon region.
+At the same time, we are actively involved with a local health campaign.
+Find out more about the ongoing project here.

 This “Vaccine for all” campaign is the initiative of Youth for a United World and the Movement for a Politics of Unity (Mppu) during the recent international United World Week event, emerging as a concrete expression of the ongoing #DareToCare awareness-raising project.
 It’s open to people of all ages, faiths and convictions, and to all groups and organizations who believe in the universal right to health care and the internationalism of vaccines.